edherl/edherl/README.md

 ## Hello! 👋🏻

-I'm a technology enthusiast.
-I'm constantly looking for ways to incorporate technology into my life.
+I'm a technology enthusiast who is constantly looking for ways to incorporate it into my life.

 </br>